-After the war he moved to Tauranga where he worked in a number of jobs (including running a concrete block business, and buying and selling cars).
+After the war Bracey moved to Tauranga where he worked in a number of jobs (including running a concrete block business, and buying and selling cars).
 He joined the Repertory Society and took singing training and speech lessons which transformed his voice, which had been as "down home kiwi as the next guy's".
 Impeccable pronunciation and resonance would become his trademarks.
-His distinctive beard was a theatre legacy from this time - frustrated by the false beards required for a role, he grew his own goatee.
+His distinctive beard was a theatre legacy from this time — frustrated by the false beards required for a role, he grew his own goatee.

 A job in radio followed.
 Bracey joined 1ZB in the mid-50s as an announcer and reporter on the light current affairs programme Daily Diary.
 Stories weren't always easy to find; more than once he resorted to finding road works and interviewing whoever was in the hole in the ground.
 After two years at 1ZB he took a working holiday in England - touring with the Argyle Theatre Company and making his first television appearances on a show fronted by expatriate New Zealander Michael Miles.

-In 1966 Keith Bracey became the first presenter of the Auckland edition of Town and Around, New Zealand's inaugural daily current affairs show. (network television was still several years away and Wellington, Christchurch and Dunedin had their own local versions.)
+In 1966 Keith Bracey became the first presenter of the Auckland edition of Town and Around, New Zealand's inaugural daily current affairs show (network television was still several years away, and Wellington, Christchurch and Dunedin had their own local versions.)